esvarz76/esvarz76/README.md

 - 👋 Hi, I’m @esvarz76
-- 👀 I’m interested in Blockchain Development
+- 👀 I’m interested in Web3 Development
 - 🌱 I’m currently learning Full-Stack on Coursera
 - 💞️ I’m looking to join in Front-end/Full-stack/Block-chain developer roles as a fresher.
 - 📫 How to reach me ... esvarz76@gmail.com